Uberspace/manual/source/web-domains.rst

 .. include:: includes/domain-dns.txt

 To start publishing content on your new domain, upload it to ``/var/www/virtual/isabell/html`` or ``/home/isabell/html``.
-By default, all domains share the same :ref:`docroot`.
-Please refer to :ref:`docroot` for instructions on how to use serve different content under a given domain.
+By default, all domains share the same :doc:`docroot <web-documentroot>`.
+Please refer to :doc:`docroot <web-documentroot>` for instructions on how to use serve different content under a given domain.

 Subdomains
 ==========